ioBroker/ioBroker.javascript/src/src/OpenAi/docs.md

 ```
 Pattern can be a Javascript Date object (some specific time point) - in this case only it will be triggered only one time.

-If start or end times for a schedule are needed this could also be implemented with usage of an object.
+If start or end times for a schedule are needed, this could also be implemented with usage of an object.
 In this scenario the object have the properties:
 - `start`
 - `end`
 - `rule`